Pensioners and Veterans

 If you hold a Gold or White (hearing specific) DVA card and have chosen a free hearing device, you are able to receive annual maintenance (batteries, spare parts, repair services etc) without paying any annual maintenance agreement fee (this is paid by DVA instead).
 However, DVA does not pay the annual maintenance fee for hearing devices provided to DVA Pensioner Concession Card Holders, spouses (any card) or dependents (any card).

 Rehabilitation Appliances Program (DVA):

 Eligible DVA clients can access Alternative Listening Devices via this program.
 Some devices are used in conjunction with hearing aids and some are an alternative to hearing aids.
-Examples include: wireless headphones or induction loop for the TV, FM remote microphones for use with hearing aids, telephone adaptors, flashing light alarms.
+Examples include: wireless headphones or induction loop for the TV, FM remote microphones for use with hearing aids, TV streamers, telephone adaptors, flashing light alarms.

 Under this program, eligible DVA clients may be able to receive fully-subsidised ALDs, in addition to hearing aids funded under the OHS scheme.

 If you are a:

 - White card holder (only for conditions accepted by DVA as related to service)

 - Veteran from an allied country (only for conditions accepted by DVA as related to service)